-When visiting a bonesetter's clinic or osteopathic clinic
+When visiting a bonesetter's clinic or other such facility

-You might use a bonesetter's clinic or osteopathic clinic to treat a sprain or bruise.
-However, the extent of cases in which you can use health insurance at such clinics is very limited, since a bonesetter's clinic or osteopathic clinic is not an insurance medical care facility and the judotherapists who provide such care are not physicians.
+You might use a bonesetter's clinic (osteopathic clinic) to treat a sprain or bruise.
+However, the extent of cases in which you can use health insurance at such clinics is very limited, since a bonesetter's clinic or similar facility is not an insurance medical care facility and the judotherapists who provide such care are not physicians.

 Cases in which you can use health insurance